DevopParker/Github/readme.md

 # Git & Github Crash course:

+git config --global user.name "Name" git config --global user.email "Email"
+- These two commands can setup your git on your local machine
+- You can also setup your git config for a single repository by removing the --global flag

 git init
 - Create and initialize a git repository (only required once for any given project)
 - A repository is a folder used by Git to track all changes of a given project